jgressmann/tinyusb/hw/bsp/d5035_04/mcu/Examples/PMU/Low_voltage_detector/readme.txt

 OF SUCH DAMAGE.
 */

   This example is based on the GD32C103V-EVAL-V1.0 board, it shows how to use low voltage detector.

-  If VDD/VDDA is higher or lower than the LVD threshold, then a lvd event will occur.
+If VDD/VDDA is higher or lower than the LVD threshold, then a LVD event will occur.
 The event is internally connected to the EXTI line 16 and can generate an interrupt if enabled through the EXTI registers.
-Use external power connect 3.3v pin and GND pin of the board , adjust voltage higher or lower than the LVD threshold 3.1v, LED2 will toggle.
+Use external power connect 3.3v pin and GND pin of the board, adjust voltage higher or lower than the LVD threshold 2.9v, LED2 will toggle.

-  Then press the user key to reconfigure the LVD threshold to 2.6v.
-Adjust voltage like before, LED2 will toggle depending on whether the voltage is higher than 2.6v or not.